 The pH level of water is neutral, which can raise the pH level of acidic food.

-Recently, there is a buzz about drinking alkaline water and its promise to help ease heartburn.
+Recently, there has been a buzz about drinking alkaline water and its promise to help ease heartburn.
 Alkaline has a higher pH level and lower acidity.
-According to some people, it can neutralize the acid and relieve the symptoms.
+Some people say it can neutralize the acid and relieve the symptoms.

-If you wish to consider alkaline water to treat heartburn, talk to your doctor first.
-Make sure to partner it with other remedies to solve the signs and symptoms right away.
+Talk to your doctor first before considering alkaline water for treating heartburn.
+Make sure to partner it with other remedies to resolve the signs and symptoms immediately.

-Subsequently, consuming food sources rich in fiber in blend with some water is an incredible way to fight heartburn symptoms.
+Subsequently, consuming food sources rich in fiber blended with some water is an incredible way to fight heartburn symptoms.

 Does drinking hot water help heartburn?